Beekeeping: Horizontal hives

-A Horizontal top-bar hive is a single-story, frameless beehive in which the comb hangs from removable bars that form a continuous roof over the comb, whereas the frames in most current hives allow space for bees to move between boxes.
+A horizontal top-bar hive is a single-story, frameless beehive in which the comb hangs from removable bars that form a continuous roof over the comb, whereas the frames in most current hives allow space for bees to move between boxes.
 Hives that have frames or that use honey chambers in summer and use management principles similar to those of regular top-bar hives are sometimes also referred to as top-bar hives.
 Top-bar hives are rectangular and are typically more than twice as wide as multi-story framed hives commonly found in English-speaking countries.
 Top-bar hives usually include one box and allow for beekeeping methods that interfere very little with the colony.
 While conventional advice often recommends inspecting each colony each week during the warmer months, some beekeepers fully inspect top-bar hives only once a year, and only one comb needs to be lifted at a time.

 Vertical stackable hives

 There are three types of vertical stackable hives: hanging or top-access frame, sliding or side-access frame, and top bar.

 Hanging-frame hive designs include Langstroth, the British National, Dadant, Layens, and Rose, which differ in size and number of frames.
 The Langstroth was the first successful top-opened hive with movable frames.
 Many other hive designs are based on the principle of bee space that was first described by Langstroth, and is a descendant of Jan Dzierzon's Polish hive designs.
 Langstroth hives are the most-common size in the United States and much of the world; the British National is the most common size in the United Kingdom; Dadant and Modified Dadant hives are widely used in France and Italy, and Layens by some beekeepers, where their large size is an advantage.
 Square Dadant hives–often called 12-frame Dadant or Brother Adam hives–are used in large parts of Germany and other parts of Europe by commercial beekeepers.

 Any hanging-frame hive design can be built as a sliding frame design.
 The AZ Hive, the original sliding frame design, integrates hives using Langstroth-sized frames into a honey house to streamline the workflow of honey harvest by localization of labor, similar to cellular manufacturing.
 The honey house can be a portable trailer, allowing the beekeeper to move hives to a site and provide pollination services.

 Top-bar stackable hives use top bars instead of full frames.
 The most common type is the Warre hive, although any hive with hanging frames can be converted into a top-bar stackable hive by using only the top bar rather than the whole frame.
-This may work less well with larger frames, where crosscomb and attachment can occur more readily.
+This may work less well with larger frames, where cross-comb and attachment can occur more readily.